thephez/original-evolution-whitepaper/README.md

 contact request from Alice to Bob, the consensus rules dictate that Bob must exist to maint the
 relational integrity of the overall Object set in Drive.
 Below we illustrate (generically) depths at which Object transitions can be pruned based on the
-PruneDepth specified in the Object’s Schema definition, shown on the Z­axis of the data cube.
+PruneDepth specified in the Object’s Schema definition, shown on the Z-axis of the data cube.

 Pruning Transitions by Object Type

-The main reason to use an informal, ad­hoc approach to partitioning instead of a formal
+The main reason to use an informal, ad-hoc approach to partitioning instead of a formal
 sharding strategy is that formal sharding can weaken the durability of the data because
 attackers can target specific data with knowledge of the subset of nodes that are storing that
 data.
 There is also an overhead to formal sharding with the need to organize and rebuild shards
 as nodes turnover, as opposed to nodes for example randomly pruning old Accounts when they
 run low on disk space.
-The diagram below shows an ad­hoc Account pruning strategy, with 2 of the 6 accounts pruned
+The diagram below shows an ad-hoc Account pruning strategy, with 2 of the 6 accounts pruned
-along the X­axis of the data cube.
+along the X-axis of the data cube.

 Account Pruning

 ## 7 Decentralized API
-DAPI is the decentralized Application Programming Interface that enables Evolution end­users
+DAPI is the decentralized Application Programming Interface that enables Evolution end-users
 and applications to connect directly to the Dash P2P network to read/update Account data and
 read/create Transactions using HTTPS enabled clients such as browsers and mobile
 applications.

 ### 7.1 Network Architecture
-DAPI is part of a re­architecting of Dash’s network design in Evolution to introduce a way for
+DAPI is part of a re-architecting of Dash’s network design in Evolution to introduce a way for
 Clients to access the P2P network securely and directly.
 This is because in the current design inherited from Bitcoin, there is really no suitable protocol
-level definition of a Client as there is in most service models (such as Client­Server), as every
+level definition of a Client as there is in most service models (such as Client-Server), as every
 user is expected to access via a P2P node and interact as a peer directly, which is an
 understandable assumption in the early versions of Bitcoin, where every node was a miner,
 auditor, and maintained a full local copy of the blockchain, without foreknowledge of the
-segregation of roles introduced with developments such as pools, asics and non­mining
+segregation of roles introduced with developments such as pools, asics and non-mining
-(non­rewarded) fullnodes, and a mass exodus of desktop users to browser/mobile based
+(non-rewarded) fullnodes, and a mass exodus of desktop users to browser/mobile based
 applications since Bitcoin was launched.
 There are different modes of P2P node that users can operate under in the existing
 architectures, with the closest thing to a client being a user operating a node without a copy of